Great Western Main Line upgrade: On infrastructure

 Some contemporary press reports stated that passengers face six years of disruption from the electrification work.
 Over 100 bridges and tunnels require demolition or modification to accommodate the new overhead lines.

 The Goring Gap Railway Action Group (formed in March 2015) complained that there had been insufficient consultation between Network Rail and residents of Goring-on-Thames about the visual impact of the overhead line supports.

 The footbridge at Pilning, South Gloucestershire was demolished in 2016 because it was too low for electrification and the low passenger numbers did not justify a replacement.
 The removal of the footbridge meant that the station's westbound platform was no longer accessible and thus was closed.
 Campaigners alleged that the removal amounted to a closure by stealth, with Network Rail apologising for not consulting residents or conforming to their code of best practice.
 Geoff Marshall and Vicki Pipe visited Pilning in 2017 as part of their All the Stations project, attracting local media attention to the station's status.
 There was subsequently a campaign for Pilning to receive the footbridge from Angel Road, following that station's closure in May 2019, but Network Rail stated that there was no financial justification for replacing the bridge.
-Local rail group Friends of Suburban Bristol Railways claim that Network Rail saved £658,000 by removing the bridge, and that a replacement would cost in the region of £5m–7m.
+Local rail group Bristol Rail Campaign claim that Network Rail saved £658,000 by removing the bridge, and that a replacement would cost in the region of £5m–7m.

 On rolling stock

 The announcement of electrification of the Great Western led to the Government changing their plans to purchase a new fleet of diesel trains consisting of 202 locomotives and 1,300 train carriages.
 The RMT union called for assurances that the plans will not have an adverse impact on jobs at the UK's only train maker Bombardier.

-In February 2010, it was announced that the IEP (for long distance express services) was suspended pending an independent report, with a decision on its viability to be given after the 2010 UK general election.
+In February 2010, it was announced that the IEP (for long-distance express services) was suspended pending an independent report, with a decision on its viability to be given after the 2010 UK general election.
 In 2012 the contract to provide Intercity Express bi-mode trains was awarded to Hitachi.